 \section{Main results}

 We quantify the relative sizes of the game classes defined in Section~\ref{sec:games} for generic games.
-We say that a game is \emph{generic} if for every $i$, and distinct action profiles $a$ and $a'$ that differ only in the $i$th index, either $a \succ_i a'$ or $a' \succ_i a$.\footnote{Every game $([n], ([k_i])_{i \in [n]} , (\succsim_i)_{i \in [n]})$ has a utility-based representation $([n], ([k_i])_{i \in [n]} , (u_i)_{i \in [n]})$ with, for each player $i$, a utility function $u_i :A \rightarrow \mathbb{R}$ representing their preference relation $\succsim_i$.
-Genericity is equivalent to the condition that such a utility-based game has no payoff ties, i.e.\ that for each $i$ and any distinct profiles $a$ and $a'$ that differ only in the $i$th index, $u_i(a) \neq u_i(a')$.
-Note, furthermore, that any utility-based game for which the utility numbers are perturbed by small random shocks independently drawn from an atomless distribution is almost surely generic.} To characterize the relative sizes of the game classes, we prove results regarding the prevalence of best-response graph properties among generic games and we derive their asymptotic implications as the number of players gets large.
-Additionally, we show via simulation that our asymptotics take hold even for a relatively small number of players.
+We say that a game is \emph{generic} if for every $i$, and distinct action profiles $a$ and $a'$ that differ only in the $i$th index, either $a \succ_i a'$ or $a' \succ_i a$.
+To characterize the relative sizes of the game classes, we prove results regarding the prevalence of best-response graph properties among generic games and we derive their asymptotic implications as the number of players gets large.

 Given an integer $n\geq 2$ and $\mbf{k}=(k_1,\dots,k_n)\in\{2,3,\dots\}^n$, we use $\cG(n,\mbf{k})$ to denote the set of all generic games with player set $[n]$ in which, for every $i \in [n]$, player $i$ has action set $[k_i]$.
 Since we are working with ordinal games, for a fixed $n$ and $\mbf{k}$, the set $\cG(n,\mbf{k})$ is finite.